jperkin/node-rpio/README.md

 node-rpio
 =========

-This is a high performance nodejs addon which provides access to the Raspberry Pi GPIO interface, supporting regular GPIO as well as i²c, PWM, and SPI.
+This is a high performance node.js addon which provides access to the Raspberry Pi GPIO interface, supporting regular GPIO as well as i²c, PWM, and SPI.

 [![Build Status](https://travis-ci.org/jperkin/node-rpio.svg?branch=master)](https://travis-ci.org/jperkin/node-rpio)
 [![NPM version](https://badge.fury.io/js/rpio.svg)](http://badge.fury.io/js/rpio)

+## Compatibility

+* Raspberry Pi Models: A, B, A+, B+, 2.
+* Node.js Versions: 0.8, 0.10, 0.12, 4.x, 5.x

+Not all of the examples will currently work with the versions of node prior to 0.12, but can probably be made to work with a little effort.

+Newer versions of node.js require you to install the GCC 4.8 packages for C++11 support.

 ## Quickstart